KenKundert/networth/README.rst

     To avoid caching issues it is recommended that *metals* files be placed in the shared *config* file if multiple profiles need it.

+    Metals API has dropped their free tier.

+metals live:
+    A dictionary containing information about precious metals prices that are to be downloaded from metals-api.com.
+This dictionary only requires the *tokens* field.
+An API key is not required.

 estimated value overrides file:
     A path to a file of *estimated_value* overrides.
 Give as a NestedText file